Abdul2/scraper/README.md

  ## to do - time permiting

-I wrote the code over a weekend and there are and ran out of time to make it 'perfect'.
+I wrote the code over a weekend and ran out of time to make it 'perfect'.

 will come back to it and do the following [feel free to fork it and improve pls]